 Most biologics are given by injection.
 Some are injected under the skin.
 Others must be injected directly into a vein.

-Biologics are sometimes better at controlling RA progression than DMARDs.
-This is because they target specific mediators of RA inflammation.
-Older DMARDs work by suppressing the immune system in general.
-Modern biologic drugs for RA work in different ways in the body.
+Biologics are sometimes better at controlling RA progression than other DMARDs because they target specific mediators of RA inflammation.
+These newer biologic drugs work in different ways in the body.

-Many biologics work by interfering with the activity of tumor necrosis factor.
-This is a key immune system protein.
-These drugs include:
+Many biologics work by interfering with the activity of tumor necrosis factor (TNF), a key immune system protein.

 Side effects can include:

 - liver damage

 - reduced ability to make new blood cells